|Denmark 1992 European Champion|

 CM: Soren Lerby

-Lerby was most prominently played professionally for Dutch clubs Ajax and PSV Eindhoven, winning five Eredivisie championships with Ajax and the 1988 European Cup with PSV.
-He also played for Bayern Munich and AS Monaco.
-He had 67 caps.
-He was a key member of the Euro 1984 and the 1986 World Cup team that dazzled the world.
+Soren Lerby was most prominently played professionally for Dutch clubs Ajax and PSV Eindhoven, winning five Eredivisie championships with Ajax and the 1988 European Cup with PSV.
+He also played for Bayern Munich between 1983 and 1986.
+He also played for AS Monaco.
+At the international level, he had 67 caps for Denmark.
+He was a key member of the Danish team known as "Dynamite Denmark", Euro 1984 and the 1986 World Cup team that dazzled the world.